datastaxdevs/workshop-intro-quarkus-cassandra/README.md

 ✅ **Step 5a: Enter 2 values from the token**

-Enter the values of `Client Id` and `Client Secret` from values noted earlier for `username` and `password` respectively.
+Enter the values of `Client Id` and `Client Secret` from values noted earlier for `astra-username` and `astra-password` respectively.
 The two lines with a TBD in comments is shown below.

 ![gitpod](images/tutorials/editapplicationproperties2.png?raw=true)